JoeLumbley/Animation/README.md

 This walkthrough covers the main components of the animation project.
 Feel free to experiment with the code, adjust parameters, and see how they affect the animation!

+---

+## Related Projects

+If you're interested in exploring a similar project, check out **Animation C#**, which is a port of this animation project.
+You can find the C# version in its repository: [Animation C# Repository](https://github.com/JoeLumbley/Animation-CS).

+For more information about the original project, visit the [Animation Repository](https://github.com/JoeLumbley/Animation).

 Happy coding!

----

-For more information visit [GitHub repository](https://github.com/JoeLumbley/Animation).